Trump says he plans to make weekly appearances on ‘Fox & Friends’

 “We have great people working for you.
 You don’t have to even get involved.
 You have the best people,” replied Mr. Trump.
 “We have agreed to do it probably mostly on Monday.”

-Mr. Doocy later indicated at the end of the interview that he was unaware of any agreement to have the president appear regularly on the program.
+Mr. Doocy later said at the end of the interview he was unaware of any agreement to have the president appear regularly on the program.
+Fox News cited those remarks when reached for comment.

 “You may want to do it every week, but Fox is not committed to that.
 We’re going to take it on a case-by-case basis,” he said.